 Kayla Theeuwen is a partner in the Commercial Litigation Practice Group and Chair of the Caribbean Practice Group at WeirFoulds LLP.

-Kayla is part of a team that specialises in resolving complex commercial and multi-jurisdictional disputes in Canada, Central America and the Eastern Caribbean, as well as competition/antitrust matters across Canada.
+Kayla is part of a team that specialises in resolving complex commercial and multi-jurisdictional disputes in Canada, Central America and the Eastern Caribbean.

 Kayla received her Juris Doctor from the University of Ottawa in 2014, and her Legal Education Certificate from the Norman Manley Law School in Kingston, Jamaica in 2019.
-Prior to law school, Kayla attended McMaster University where she graduated summa cum laude from the Honours Bachelor of Science program
+Prior to law school, Kayla attended McMaster University where she graduated summa cum laude from the Honours Bachelor of Science program.